praekeltfoundation/seaworthy/docs/integrations.rst

 ``docker_helper`` fixture
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 A fixture for a :class:`~seaworthy.helpers.DockerHelper` instance is defined by default.

+This fixture creates ``DockerHelper`` instances with default parameters and has **module-level scope**.
+Since all other Docker resource fixtures typically depend on the ``docker_helper`` fixture, resources must have a scope smaller than or equal to the ``docker_helper``'s scope.

-This fixture uses all the ``DockerHelper`` defaults and has module-level scope.
-The behaviour of this fixture can be overridden by defining a new ``docker_helper`` fixture using the :func:`~seaworthy.pytest.fixtures.docker_helper_fixture` fixture factory.
+The defaults for this fixture can be overridden by defining a new ``docker_helper`` fixture using the :func:`~seaworthy.pytest.fixtures.docker_helper_fixture` fixture factory.
 For example::